build-on-aws/content/posts/improved-developer-experience-of-graphql-apis-with-javascript-resolvers-for-aws-appsync-apis/index.md

 }

 ```
 This defines the `request()` and `response()` methods for mapping with AppSync's mutation.
-With the familarity of JavaScript, it's easy to modularize your resolvers with different JavaScript functions as you see in the example above, `dynamodbPutRequest()` is invoked from the `request()` method and whenever this returns, the `response()` method would handle the response mapping with the defined schema.
+With the familiarity of JavaScript, it's easy to modularize your resolvers with different JavaScript functions as you see in the example above, `dynamodbPutRequest()` is invoked from the `request()` method and whenever this returns, the `response()` method would handle the response mapping with the defined schema.

 In JavaScript resolvers, you can import `@aws-appsync/utils` for all the util helper methods such as `util.transform.toDynamoDBConditionExpression()` and `util.dynamodb.toMapValues()`.

 ## A closer look at the developer experience
-Based on the stats and popularity of Node.JS usage for Serverless, developers would be familar with JavaScript runtimes which are used in their existing workloads with Amazon Lambda functions or their Infrastructure as Code (IaC) where NodeJS and TypeScript have been widely adapted.
+Based on the stats and popularity of Node.JS usage for Serverless, developers would be familiar with JavaScript runtimes which are used in their existing workloads with Amazon Lambda functions or their Infrastructure as Code (IaC) where NodeJS and TypeScript have been widely adapted.
 And ensuring that their resolvers could now also be built with JavaScripts, this new enhancement is a celebration for Serverless developers.

 ### Comfort and familiarity with the tech stack
-Everyone loves to build with something that they are familar with.
+Everyone loves to build with something that they are familiar with.
 As a developer who has used VTL and now played around with JavaScript resolvers, choosing JavaScript resolvers and building AppSync APIs is a faster and easier choice.
 Since developers have been used to JavaScript in their backend and also frontend, the learning curve to adapt VTL is reduced massively.

 ### Utilities and functions
-JavaScript resolvers also supports ulitity helper functions with `@aws-appsync/utils` the package.
+JavaScript resolvers also supports utility helper functions with `@aws-appsync/utils` the package.
 - `@aws-appsync/eslint-plugin` is the ESLint tool which detects issues in code during the development.
-- Using `util.transform` helper functions for easier tranformations with DynamoDB and other data sources with differnet filters on Maps and Lists.
+- Using `util.transform` helper functions for easier transformations with DynamoDB and other data sources with different filters on Maps and Lists.
 - Built-in modules for different data sources makes it programming language compatible for developers to use functions and operations.
 - Apart from the native JavaScript's flexibility to work with `datetime`, there are `util.time` helper functions available.
 - Working with different type classes - `Array`, `String`, `Object` from JavaScript.

 ### Going Type safe with TypeScript
-Since JavaScript is supported, there are work arounds available for TypeScript to resolver more type strict.
+Since JavaScript is supported, there are workarounds available for TypeScript to resolver more type strict.

 ```TypeScript
 import * as ddb from '@aws-appsync/utils/dynamodb'